 Historical Note: Effective November 1, 1991 (see Appendix C, amendment 424).
+Amended effective November 1, 2002 (see Appendix C, amendment 646).

 PART G - IMPLEMENTING THE TOTAL SENTENCE OF IMPRISONMENT

 §5G1.1.
 Sentencing on a Single Count of Conviction

 - (a) Where the statutorily authorized maximum sentence is less than the minimum of the applicable guideline range, the statutorily authorized maximum sentence shall be the guideline sentence. - (b) Where a statutorily required minimum sentence is greater than the maximum of the applicable guideline range, the statutorily required minimum sentence shall be the guideline sentence. - (c) In any other case, the sentence may be imposed at any point within the applicable guideline range, provided that the sentence -- - (1) is not greater than the statutorily authorized maximum sentence, and - (2) is not less than any statutorily required minimum sentence.